With supplies back, Hong Kong expats ship masks home to coronavirus hot spots

-HONG KONG (Reuters) - Expatriates in Hong Kong are buying up masks to send to family and friends back home as supplies return to shops in the Asian financial hub and the coronavirus spreads around the world.
+HONG KONG, April 8 (Reuters) - Expatriates in Hong Kong are buying up masks to send to family and friends back home as supplies return to shops in the Asian financial hub and the coronavirus spreads around the world.

 Boxes of masks can once again be seen stacked up in Hong Kong pharmacies.
 Shoppers pick them up then join long queues at courier companies and post offices to ship them back home where supplies have disappeared from the shelves.